tdilauro/Simplified-wiki/TemporaryTokenAccessControl.md

 Other DRM systems use the [Client Token Protocol](https://github.com/NYPL-Simplified/Simplified/wiki/DRMAutodiscoverySpecs#the-client-token-protocol) to guide users through the registration process.
 With  TTAC, the Client Token Protocol is pretty much the whole thing.
 Once you have a client token, you can use it as a bearer token to request the guarded resource directly.

+TTAC is not designed for systems that need fine-grained access control.
+Once you have a token, you have access to every guarded resource, until the token expires.

 # Worked example

 A publisher makes the following OPDS feed available to a library.